frankvaneykelen/domotica/homewizard/p1-meter/README.md

+# Display the current power usage from the data of the API of the HomeWizard Wi-Fi P1 Meter

 ## Usage

 You can discover the hostname of your HomeWizard Wi-Fi P1 Meter by running the following commmand in a (PowerShell) terminal: